Most students say they want to go to college, but only a third earn a degree

 To read the full report, visit www.roadmapproject.org/resources/results-report-2017/.
 For a complete view of education data in the Road Map Project region, including at the school and district level, and by student demographics, visit www.roadmapproject.org/data-dashboard/.

-Posted in: College and Career Readiness , College Persistence and Completion , Data & Research , Early Learning , English Language Learners , Expanded Learning Opportunities , Family Engagement , Opportunity Youth , Social Emotional Learning
+Posted in: College and Career Readiness , College and Career Success , Data and Research , Early Learning & Elementary Success , English Language Learners , Expanded Learning Opportunities , Family Engagement , Opportunity Youth , Social Emotional Learning